Dementia In Dogs – Canine Cognitive Dysfunction: Signs, Treatment & Prevention

-Canine cognitive dysfunction is similar to the human Alzheimer’s Disease.
+Canine cognitive dysfunction is similar to human Alzheimer’s Disease.
 Changes to the brain result in neural degeneration and synaptic dysfunction.
-Amyloid plaques are often found in the brain and these sometimes predispose to micro bleeds that impair cognition.
+Amyloid plaques are often found in the brain and these sometimes predispose to microbleeds that impair cognition.

 To make a diagnosis of canine cognitive dysfunction we first have to rule out many other diseases that could be causing your dog to act strangely.

-As you can see, diagnosis relies on a thorough history, physical exam, and often further testing that might include bloods and urine.
+As you can see, diagnosis relies on a thorough history, physical exam, and often further testing that might include testing of blood and urine.

 Anti-anxiety drugs can also play a huge role in helping to relieve symptoms.
-While they won’t slow progression of the disease, they may well improve the quality of your dog’s life.
-Your vet may recommend medications such as gabapentin (pain and anxiety), fluoxetine or trazodone (anxiety).
+While they won’t slow the progression of the disease, they may well improve the quality of your dog’s life.
+Your vet may recommend medications such as gabapentin (for pain and anxiety), fluoxetine or trazodone ( for anxiety).

-If your older pet is experiencing behaviour problems, talk to your veterinarian.
+If your older pet is experiencing behaviour problems, talk to a vet.
 There may be multiple ways to help your pet have a more happy and healthy life in their senior years.

 Signs of Dementia In Dogs: Symptoms